snehamalapaka/resource_finder/README.md

 #  Resource Finder

-A Python-based tool to find trending Machine Learning resources from GitHub, Hugging Face, and arXiv based on your custom query (like "image2video", "lipsync", "TTS", etc.).
+A Python-based tool to discover the latest Hugging Face models, GitHub repositories, and arXiv research papers related to a specific machine learning topic — all in one place, with concise summaries of relevant research.

 ##  Features